aokealy/blog-pokemon/README.md

 ### Potential Features:

-- I would like to be able to add images in the future
+- I would like to be able to add images in the future and use Cloudinary to host those images.
-- Comments can be upvoted and downvoted
+- Comments can be upvoted and downvoted.
 - Be able to have a section on core page where updated comments and posts are.
 - show active users on page
 - links to social media